For more videos about Islam, view our video library.

 Islam in Malaysia and Brunei

 To be ethnic Malay means to be Muslim.
 In Malaysia, Islam is followed by 55 percent of the population, and in Brunei by 71 percent.
 Islam is the state religion of Brunei and Sunni Islam is the official religion of Peninsular Malaysia.

 In China, several minority nationalities are Islamic, or partly Islamic, particularly in the northwest.
 Before the fourteenth century, some of these minorities were Christian but within the context of developing Chinese religions, Christian groups mixed with Islamic groups.

 Ten percent of Muslims follow Shi’a Islam.
-They recognize the imam as the principal authority figure and successor of Muhammad.
+They recognize the imam as the principal authority figure spiritually and politically.
 The imam, it is believed, was appointed by Muhammad and possesses the infallible and inherent ability to interpret the Qur’an.
 The first imam, Ali, was Muhammad’s cousin and was supposed to have inherited his spiritual qualities.

 Today most Shi’a live in Iran.
 They believe that each imam is divinely appointed, being part of a cycle of inheritance of Muhammad’s spirituality.
 The highest spiritual leaders in Iran are ayatollahs.